Ai Accountant

 Misreporting in returns

-Map reversals to Table 4(B)(2), re-claims to Table 4(A)(5), and reconcile to GSTR-9, consistency matters.
+Map reversals to Table 4(B)(2), re-claims to Table 4(A)(5), and reconcile to GSTR-9.
+Consistency between monthly returns and annual return is what assessors check first.

 Poor documentation